BlazeInferno64/NotePlus/README.md

                                                two input `true` and `false`.
 Your URL will look something like this https://note-plus-mu.vercel.app/?text=ok&save=true , here NotePlus will automatically extract the text present inside the `text` param ('ok' in this case), and save it your device as an .txt file.
 4. Improved Dark & Light theme detection: NotePlus can now automatically switch to the theme prefered by your system.
+5. Optimized Drag & Drop: Drag & Drop feature has been highly improved and optimized.
 # Info
 Please read the following point carefully -